bunverdenz/hello-docker-redis-nginx/README.md

 ## How to run it

-After installing `docker`, `docker-compose`, you can simply run `docker-compose up --build` in the root directory of the folder that you stored all these files.
+- After installing `docker`, `docker-compose`, you can simply run `docker-compose up --build` in the root directory of the folder that you stored all these files.
+- Or you can install Jenkins, and run Jenkinsfile which is simply running `docker-compose up --build` the same here.
+There might be some problems if you use Windows, since `sh` command does not work, you need to install git bash following this instruction - [stackoverflow](https://stackoverflow.com/questions/45140614/jenkins-pipeline-sh-fail-with-cannot-run-program-nohup-on-windows)
 ## How to test it

 You can now open the browser [http://localhost/](http://localhost).
 And go to the following routes